-7. The AMF invokes Nsmf_PDUSession_UpdateSMContext request towards SMF, the message includes the received N2 SM message.
+27. The AMF invokes Nsmf_PDUSession_UpdateSMContext request towards SMF, the message includes the received N2 SM message.
 Based on the received N2 SM message, the SMF can differentiate two cases:

-- Case A) The Target gNB supports MBS and the MBS session has previously been established at the Target gNB.
+- Case A) The Target gNB supports MBS.
+Step 28 applies.

-The SMF does not need to establish the shared tunnel for the indicated MBS Session.
-The SMF interact with the UPF only for unicast PDU Session.
+28. The SMF interact with the UPF only for unicast PDU Session.
+The SMF instructs the UPF to send the end market packet towards the source gNB and to send subsequent packets towards the target gNB within the unicast PDU Session.

-- Case B) The Target gNB supports MBS, but the MBS session has not yet been established.

-The SMF provides the N2 MBS Session information to the SMF2, i.e. multicast SMF.
-The SMF2 provided the shared downlink tunnel info to the UPF2 (multicast UPF).

-Editor's note: It is FFS whether the Target gNB instead sends a Multicast Distribution request Directly to SMF2

-- Case C) The Target gNB does not support MBS.
+- Case B) The Target gNB does not support MBS.
+If steps 5 to 9 were not executed, steps 29 to 33 apply